 2007-10: Doctoral Scholarship, awarded by the SSHRC (Canadian Social Sciences and Humanities Research Council)

 FREN101: The Great War and The Avant-Gardes

-FREN233: Shaping Contemporary France: Culture, Politics and the Legacy of History (convenor)
+FREN233: Shaping Contemporary France: Moments and Movements (convenor)

 FREN301: Translation (French into English)

 DELC416: MA Academic and Practical Methods in Translation

 I convene the undergraduate final-year dissertation unit, have supervised several MA dissertations and translation projects, and am currently co-supervising the PhD thesis "Translating Invented Languages: Anthony Burgess' Nadsat in A Clockwork Orange."

 PhD Supervision Interests

 19th and 20th French Literature and Drama, Modernism and Postmodernism, French Critical Thought, Francophone Literature and Culture (Quebec), Literary Translation, Narratives of Illness, Medical Humanities

 Translation as a Modernist Method in Madness: Artaud, Eliot, Hölderlin, Nerval, Proust, and Woolf